 |Happy Halloween Everyone!
 Photo: Mount Dora Ghost Walk.|

-Dating back to more than 2,000 years ago, Halloween, also known as "Samhain" (pronounced Sow-in or Sow-an), "All Hallows Eve,", "Witches Night," "Snap-Apple," and "Lamswool," is deeply rooted in ancient pagan rituals that have paved the way to the Halloween we know today!
+Dating back to more than 2,000 years ago, Halloween, also known as "Samhain" (pronounced Sow-in or Sow-an), "All Hallows Eve," "Witches Night," "Snap-Apple," or "Lamswool," is deeply rooted in ancient pagan rituals that have paved the way to the Halloween traditions we celebrate today!

 |"Snap-Apple Night"—painted by Irish artist Daniel Maclise in 1833 was inspired by a Halloween party he attended in Blarney, Ireland, in 1832.|

 The Celtic festival known as "Samhain" which means literally "summer's end," was celebrated by the Celts from Ireland, Great Britain and France.
 It marks the end of summer and harvest season—representing life; and the beginning of the long, dark winter – representing death; thus connecting the cycles of the seasons with the cycles of life.
 Through this connection, it was believed that upon this night, October 31, the veil between life and death became delicately thin.

 |The ancient Halloween ritual of Samhain.
 Photo: Wikimedia.org.|